jwfawcett/5HR3Ks_evill_dll/README.md

 A work in Progress.
-Supposed to use C++ as a cradle to unload a C Reverse Shell.
-Then saved as a DLL for DLL Hijack.
+It was supposed to mix a C Reverse shell with a C++ DLL and di not work out as planned.
+I needed AI to fix but I have included the corrected code.